Sandi Lovrić: International career

-Eligible to represent Austria, Croatia, Bosnia and Herzegovina and Slovenia internationally, Lovrić has represented Austria at all youth selections from under-16 to under-21, making over 50 appearances between 2013 and 2019.
+Eligible to represent Austria, Croatia, Bosnia and Herzegovina and Slovenia internationally, Lovrić represented Austria in all youth selections from under-16 to under-21, making over 50 appearances between 2013 and 2019.
 He stated that he was never approached by anyone from the Croatian Football Federation.

 In September 2020, he decided to represent Slovenia at senior level after being approached by their coach Matjaž Kek.
 He debuted for Slovenia on 7 October 2020 in a friendly game against San Marino, playing for 59 minutes before being substituted by Benjamin Verbič.

 On 14 October 2020, Lovrić scored his first goal in a 4–0 UEFA Nations League victory over Moldova.
 On 24 March 2021, he scored his second goal, the only goal in the 1–0 World Cup qualifying victory over his fatherland Croatia.
 The upset victory was notably Slovenia's first victory over Croatia in history.

 Personal life

 Lovrić's parents are of Croatian descent.
 His father hails from Slavonski Brod and his mother is a Bosnian Croat from Modriča.
 They moved to Piran, Slovenia as migrant workers, and later to Austria, where Lovrić was born.
-Alongside German, Lovrić also fluently speaks Croatian and Italian.
+Alongside German, he also fluently speaks Croatian and Italian.

 As a youngster, Lovrić often spent summer vacations in Slovenia, and cited his connection to the country as the main reason to represent the Slovenia national team.

 Lovrić named Luka Modrić as his football idol.